scala/docs.scala-lang/_overviews/toolkit/sttp-send-file.md

 ---
-title: How to upload a file over HTTP request?
+title: How to upload a file over HTTP?
 type: section
 description: How to upload a file over HTTP request with Scala Toolkit.
 num: 18